National Festival Put Science in the Spotlight

 1 comment

-Supermodels of ScienceMany kids (and adults) learned more about science and technology at the 2-week-long USA Science & Engineering Festival Link to external web site this month in Washington, D.C.
+Supermodels of ScienceMany kids (and adults) learned more about science and technology at the 2-week-long USA Science & Engineering Festival this month in Washington, D.C.
 The event featured hundreds of activities, including performances, workshops, demonstrations, tours of mobile labs and interactive games.
 A number of these were hosted by NIH, which was also one of the event sponsors, and most of its components.
 The festival wrapped up last weekend with a grand finale expo on the National Mall.

 On Sunday, I helped host the NIGMS booth, where we presented a computer activity called “Supermodels of Science.”
 It showed how model organisms—from slimy worms to furry mice—help scientists learn more about human health.
 The kids were most excited about responding to the quiz questions at the end of each segment.
 They also were very interested in how scientists use GFP to make organisms glow different colors.